-, Schedule of materials and finishes.
+Schedule of materials and finishes including a physical material sample board (no larger than A3) with correct proportional representation of materials; Acoustic Report; Waste Management Plan; Fire Safety Measures Schedule; Green Travel Plan; Draft Construction Environmental Management Plans and relevant sub plans.
 Consultation During the preparation of the EIS, you must consult with the relevant local, State or Commonwealth Government authorities, service providers, community groups, special interest groups including local Aboriginal land councils and registered Aboriginal stakeholders, and affected landowners.
-In particular, you must consult with: • City of Ryde Council; • Government Architect NSW (through the NSW State Design Review Panel process); • Transport for NSW; • Ausgrid; and • Roads and Maritime Services.
-Consultation should commence as soon as practicable to agree the scope of investigation. investigation.
+In particular, you must consult with: Burwood Council (Council); Government Architect NSW (GANSW) (through the NSW State Design Review Panel process); Roads and Maritime Services (RMS); and Transport for NSW (TfNSW).
+Consultation with Council, GANSW, RMS and TfNSW should commence as soon as practicable to agree the scope of investigation.
 The EIS must describe the consultation process and the issues raised, and identify where the design of the development has been amended in response to these issues.
 Where amendments have not been made to address an issue, a short explanation should be provided.
 Further consultation after 2 years If you do not lodge a development application and EIS for the development within two years of the issue date of these SEARs, you must consult further with the Secretary in relation to the preparation of the EIS.
 References The assessment of the key issues listed above must consider relevant guidelines, policies, and plans as identified.